Reheating in runaway inflation models via the evaporation of mini primordial black holes: Gravitational Waves and BBN/CMB Constraints

 where we introduced the parameter $\alpha_k\equiv H^2_k/H^2_*$ to include the decrease of the Hubble parameter during inflation.
-In the above equation we took into account that GW radiation increases like $a^2$ during a kination phase and that the scale factor scans scales as $a \propto k^{-1/2}$ during that epoch.
-Following the discussion of previous subsection, the energy density of GWs that propagate inside the horizon at the time of big bang nucleosynthesis act as an additional radiation component increasing the background expansion rate, $3 H^2 M^2_\text{Pl}=\rho_\text{rad}+\rho_\text{GW}$.
-GWs produced prior to BBN do not alter BBN predictions only if \cite{Maggiore:1999vm, Caprini:2018mtu}
+In the above equation we took into account that gravitational radiation increases like $a^2$ during a kination phase and that the scale factor scans scales as $a \propto k^{-1/2}$ during that epoch.
+Following the discussion of the previous section, the energy density of GWs that propagate inside the horizon at the time of big bang nucleosynthesis act as an additional radiation component increasing the background expansion rate, $3 H^2 M^2_\text{Pl}=\rho_\text{rad}+\rho_\text{GW}$.
+GWs produced prior to BBN do not alter BBN predictions and do not change the position and amplitude of the CMB acoustic peaks only if $\rho_\text{GW}/\rho_\gamma \leq (7/8)\Delta N_{\nu,\text{eff}}$ at BBN and recombination eras, respectively \cite{Maggiore:1999vm, Caprini:2018mtu}.
+This is equivalent to a bound on the integrated energy density,